paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 **5. How to do mass migrations of contract state?**
 This always happens, you do a nice design, interview your stakeholders, define your ubiquitous language and after a couple of release here we are to do substantial changes to schemas.
 How to deal with this situation if part of your fleet of services is actually a blockchain?

-And the list goes on.
 But so far I would say my interaction with blockchain was elucidating, and removed much of the hype.
 It also showed me how much concepts we already use at work and that it might really be a good direction to go especially in this world of Payments.
-Yet I believe the blockchain of 5 to 10 years will have few in common with what we see now especially for application development.
-Blockchain needs to be commoditized or popularized as much as cloud computing so it can become main stream of be present in a wider variety of industries.
+Yet I believe the blockchain of 5 to 10 years ahead will have few in common with what we see today, especially for application development.
+Blockchain needs to be commoditized or popularized as much as cloud computing so it can become main stream and present in a wider variety of industries.

+What I'm up to now?
+I'm studying scaling blockchains with techniques like [State Channels](https://magmo.com/nitro-protocol.pdf), [Plasma](https://magmo.com/nitro-protocol.pdf) and [Roll ups](https://vitalik.ca/general/2021/01/05/rollup.html).
+This would allow some interesting constructs in the Payments world, that does not necessarily involve the end user and would make a blockchain scale to the levels big e-commerce platforms need.

 As blockchain enthusiasts, we must spend our energy to have impactful use cases that shows the power and relevance of it and stop chasing the next exponential growth that will bring you a *lembo*.
 In the end developers (or companies) will by Ether if they have a nice thing to build without having to stumble upon poorly written outdated tutorials (like my own tutorial above) and solutions that are not professional enough to enter the enterprise.
 At least I'm committed to take my parcel.